 Late in the evening of November 8, 1983, Officer Mike Hibbens and Detective Dennis O’Brien from the Bloomington, Illinois Police Department attended 313 Carl Drive to conduct a welfare check.
 Relatives of Susan Hendricks and her young children were concerned they weren’t able to contact her.
 The two men, both seasoned officers, made a horrifying discovery that chilly autumn night in the upstairs bedrooms of the house.
 30-year-old Susan and the three young children, Rebekah aged 9, Grace aged 7, and Benjamin aged 5, had been violently murdered in their beds.
 Lying on one of the children’s beds were an ax and a butcher’s knife, their blades still covered in blood.

 Later that same night another Bloomington resident got a call.
 Steve Vogel was the News Director of WJBC radio and the caller told him there was a multiple death on Carl Drive.
 His arrival at the scene and realization of what had happened inside that house stunned him.
 A feeling that has stayed with him and driven his commitment to this case across the 36 years that have now passed since it happened.

-Susan Hendricks was married to David Hendricks, an orthoptist and prosthetist who ran a successful business in Bloomington designing and providing orthopaedic back braces.
+Susan Hendricks was married to David Hendricks, an orthoptist, and prosthetist who ran a successful business in Bloomington designing and providing orthopedic back braces.
 David Hendricks was in Wisconsin on a business trip when his family were found murdered inside his home after he too had expressed concern at being unable to contact his wife.